jooy2/vitepress-sidebar/docs/en/advanced-usage/configuration-file.md

 A `null` value is always accepted and leaves the option unset.
 The `$schema` key is always allowed as well, which lets your editor attach a JSON schema.

+An option whose value is a function, such as [sortMenusByCustomFunction](/guide/options#sortmenusbycustomfunction), has no representation in JSON and is therefore treated as an unknown key.
+Pass it as an argument instead.

 ## Multiple sidebars

 Configuration files work with [multiple sidebars](/advanced-usage/multiple-sidebars-how-to) too.
 Each entry of the array resolves its own configuration files, and a file placed in the directory a sidebar starts scanning from acts as the root configuration for that sidebar.